JosephRynkiewicz/decoderfromscratch/README.md

 # decoderfromscratch

 Simple probabilistic generative Transformer.
-The code is inspired by the book of Huggingface et the annotatedTransformer website.
+The code is inspired by the book of Huggingface and the annotatedtransformer website.

 ## To train a model
 Just clone this repository, and from the directory decoderfromscratch execute the training script: